Cookie Compliance Laws Explained: How To Write a Website Cookie Policy in 2026

 How do you comply with cookie law?

-To bring your website into compliance with the EU cookie law. you'll need to take a few steps.
+To bring your website into compliance with the EU cookie law, you'll need to take a few steps.

-If you're providing an "opt-out" option, make sure it's simple for users to opt-out of cookies at any time.
+• If you're providing an "opt-out" option, make sure it's simple for users to opt out of cookies at any time.

-For example, a shopping cart cookie is definitely something users expect when they're on an e-commerce site, and so the normal rules of cookie compliance won't apply to these cookies.
+However, you don't have to inform users of or obtain consent for cookies deemed necessary for your site to function.
+For example, a shopping cart cookie is something users expect when they're on an e-commerce site, so the normal rules of cookie compliance don't apply to these cookies.

 Cookie policy must-haves